Suspiria Franklyn: Les Baton Rouge (1998-today)

 At the end of 1998, Suspiria and her brother, the guitarist James Jacket, start Les Baton Rouge, one of the most known and exciting live bands in Portugal inside the punk/new wave scene.

 From 2001 till 2004 they made two major tours in Europe and three major tours in The United States.
 The press claimed them as "The Sensation Band" and they were considered one of the best live acts of the decade, playing all over the world.

 Their performances at several TV Shows such as "Fearless Music" (New York), "Chic-a-Go-Go" (Chicago) and "Texas Live TV" (Austin), were important to give them worldwide exposure.

 They were the first Portuguese band to play at the South by Southwest (SXSW Festival) and one of the few to riot at the mythical clubs CBGB, Maxwells (property of Sonic Youth drummer Steve Shelley), Mercury Lounge, Crocodile Cafe, Toads Place or Manitoba's (property of Richard Manitoba from The Dictators and MC5).

 Their last record, "My Body-The Pistol", was released in 2004 by Elevator Music Records, and it was produced by the mythical name of Tim Kerr (Big Boys, Monkey Wrench, The Bellrays) and was described by the American Church of Girl Radio as "Some of the best music in living history", hitting a top rank at the CMJ American Charts in the last years.

 During 2001 Suspiria moves to Berlin (Germany) where she remains till 2006, always playing & touring with Les Baton Rouge.

 Peaches was a fan of the band so they became friends and started to play together, making nice jam sessions at the Tacheles Studios in Berlin.

 Maximum Rock n Roll wrote that "Les Baton Rouge, with Suspiria on vocals, is good post punk in a true sense.
 This may be lumped being Riot Grrrl, but is cooler than that, is very cool!"

-Along the years, Suspiria and Les Baton Rouge had the pleasure to perform with artists like Sylvain Sylvain (New York Dolls), Marky Ramone (Ramones), Jello Biafra (Dead Kennedys), Tim Kerr (Big Boys), Peaches, Dick Dale, Joan Jett, The Hives, NOFX, Franz Ferdinand, Toy Dolls, The Briefs, Boom Boom Kid... among many others.
+Along the years, Suspiria and Les Baton Rouge has performed with artists like Sylvain Sylvain (New York Dolls), Marky Ramone (Ramones), Jello Biafra (Dead Kennedys), Tim Kerr (Big Boys), Peaches, Dick Dale, Joan Jett, The Hives, NOFX, Franz Ferdinand, Toy Dolls, The Briefs, Boom Boom Kid... among others.

 Presently, Suspiria & Les Baton Rouge have their name in the "Rock n Roll History Book".